 When pressed to give a full definition, McCloud explains that comics are a distinct art form of “juxtaposed pictorial and other images in deliberate sequence.”

 But in everyday usage, there’s no need to get that formal or technical.
 McCloud believes calling them “comics” is fine, as long as people realize the medium has the potential to do more than just funny strips in the Sunday paper or action-packed graphic novels.99% Invisible

 I first read comics in grocery checkout lines.
-My grandmother used to do every month’s shopping at the big Makati Supermarket in (this baffles me to this day) Alabang, and when the wait got long, she would buy me an Archie digest from the racks by the cashier.
+My grandmother used to do every month’s shopping at the big Makati Supermarket all the way in Alabang1Why she did this still baffles me to this day, and when the wait got long, she would buy me an Archie digest from the racks by the cashier.
 I was around 5 or 6 at the time.

 My grandma herself, and my grand-aunt, her older sister, read the strips that appeared alongside their favorite section (the crossword, natch) of the daily newspaper.
 I’d wedge myself in the circle of their broadsheet-lifting arms and read with them: Pugad Baboy, Loveknots, Dilbert, The Phantom.
 Eventually, I discovered that local newsstands carried floppies of popular titles like Spider-Man, and some indulgent relatives gifted me with trades of Asterix and Tintin.

 I say “floppies” and “trades” now, but that’s the retroactive application of grown-up vocabulary.
 As a kid, I didn’t think of content having a medium, let alone of comics being a distinct one with its own terms and structures and conventions.
 That consciousness came later and in spurts.